 The following caliphates arose:

-The Abbasid Caliphate was the third caliphate to succeed the prophet Muhammad, and are descendants of Muhammad's youngest uncle Abbas ibn Abd al-Muttalib (they take their name from Abbas).
+The Abbasid Caliphate was the third caliphate to succeed the prophet Muhammad and are descendants of Muhammad's youngest uncle Abbas ibn Abd al-Muttalib (they take their name from Abbas).
 Baghdad was their capital from 762 to 1258.
-The Abbasids, organized a massacre on the Umayyad family in 750.
-However, one heir, Abd al-Rahman, succeeded in escaping and fled to western North Africa (the birthplace of his slave Berber mother).
+The Abbasids organized a massacre on the Umayyad family in 750.
+However, one heir, Abd al-Rahman, succeeded in escaping and fled to western North Africa (the birthplace of his mother, a Berber slave).

-In 756 he sailed across the strait between Africa and Europe, and founded a new Umayyad dynasty.
+In 756 he sailed across the strait between Africa and Europe and founded a new Umayyad dynasty.
 In 786 Abd al-Rahman started building a new mosque in Qurtuba (Córdoba).
-The city was founded by the Romans (and then had the name Corduba) and was the capital in the roman province Baetica.
+The city was founded by the Romans (during the Romans it was named Corduba) and it was the capital of the roman province of Baetica.

 Cordoba grew rapidly and became the biggest city in Western Europe, with more than 500.000 inhabitants in the 10th century.
-It became a center for Muslim learning with schools and libraries, and both Muslim, Christian and Jewish intellectuals came to Cordoba.
+It became the center of Muslim learning with schools and libraries, and both Muslim, Christian and Jewish intellectuals came to Cordoba.

-The Fatimid leader, the imam, claimed descent from Muhammad's daughter Fatimah (therefore the name the Fatimid Caliphate) and formed a dynasty in Ifriqiya: today's eastern Algeria, Tunisia and Libya (former Tripolitania).
-The Fatimid leader, Mahdi (“right guide”) emerged in northern Syria, but fled to Egypt fearing the Abbasids, whose authority he challenged.
+The Fatimid leader, the imam, claimed descent from Muhammad's daughter Fatimah (therefore the the Caliphate was called Fatimid) and formed a dynasty in Ifriqiya: today's eastern Algeria, Tunisia and Libya (former Tripolitania).
+The Fatimid leader, Mahdi (the “right guide”) emerged in northern Syria, but fled to Egypt fearing the Abbasids, whose authority he challenged.

-Mahdi arrived to Sijilmasa, Morocco and then to Kairouan, Tunisia, where he formed a new capital city: Al-Mahdiya/Mahdia that was inaugurated in 921.
+Mahdi arrived to Sijilmasa, Morocco and then to Kairouan, Tunisia, where he formed a new capital city: Al-Mahdiya/Mahdia, in the year 921.
 Here he built the Mosque of Mahdia, one of the most important Fatimid monuments.

-Abd al-Rahman III (912-961) in 912 - 3 years after the Fatimid declaration of caliphate in Ifriqiya - Abd al-Rahman III came to the throne.
-In 929 he assumes the title of Caliph, provoked by the Fatimids who had declared their own.
-Ab al-Rahman III had access to the lucrative African trade that brought gold, slaves and ivory and he built a new capital city, Medina Azahara and the embellished the mosque in Cordoba.
-Taking the title as caliph, he became "the ruler of the orthodox" situating the Umayyads on the level of the Abbasids and Fatimids.
+Abd al-Rahman III (912-961) came to the throne in 912 - 3 years after the Fatimid declaration of a caliphate in Ifriqiya.
+In 929 he assumed the title of Caliph, provoked by the Fatimids who had declared their own caliph.
+He hereby became "the ruler of the orthodox" and situated the Umayyads on the same level as the Abbasids and Fatimids.

 The Almoravids were initially able to maintain prosperity by controlling the African gold trade but ultimately could not control such a big empire.
 The pope extended the Crusades to the Iberian Peninsula and revolts broke out in major cities and Marrakesh fell to the Almohads in 1147.